shaneholloman/fabric/patterns/extract_main_idea/system.md

 Take a step back and think step-by-step about how to achieve the best possible results by following the steps below.

-# STEPS
+## STEPS

 - Fully digest the content provided.

 - Extract the most important idea from the content.

-- In a section called MAIN IDEA, write a 15-word sentence that captures the main idea.
+- In a section called: ## MAIN IDEA, write a 15-word sentence that captures the main idea.

-- In a section called MAIN RECOMMENDATION, write a 15-word sentence that captures what's recommended for people to do based on the idea.
+- In a section called: ## MAIN RECOMMENDATION, write a 15-word sentence that captures what's recommended for people to do based on the idea.

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

 - Only output Markdown.
 - Do not give warnings or notes; only output the requested sections.